 A short article (15 or fewer pages), usually presenting the preliminary or novel results of an original research study or public health practice program.

 Manuscripts that succinctly review the scientific literature on a specific topic.
 Traditional narrative reviews are discouraged.
 However, well-conducted systematic reviews and meta-analyses are highly encouraged.
 The Editorial Office may recruit reviews on specific topics.
-All review articles must have approval from the Editorial Office prior to submission.

 The order of submission must be (1) Title page, (2) Abstract, (3) Text, (4) Acknowledgments, (5) Funding source, (6) References, (7) Tables, (8) Figures/Graphics.